Matthew Pennington: Leeds United (loan)

 On 19 July 2017, Pennington joined Leeds United on a season-long loan, for a reported loan fee of £500,000.
 On 6 August 2017, Pennington made his Leeds United debut in a 3–2 victory against Bolton Wanderers.
 He picked up an ankle injury in the match and had to be replaced by fellow debutant Conor Shaughnessy in the second half.
 He was unavailable until the latter half of September, when he returned to the bench.
 In October, Pennington returned intermittently to the starting eleven.

 After 24 appearances, on 18 May 2018, Leeds announced Pennington would be returning to his parent club upon the expiry of his loan.

 Return to Everton and departure

 He returned to Everton to play in the 2018–19 pre-season under their new manager Marco Silva, and on 11 May 2018, Pennington signed a new long-term contract with the club, keeping him there until the end of the 2020–21 season.
-On May 2021, it was announced that Pennington would be released from the club at the expiration of his contract.
+In May 2021, it was announced that Pennington would be released from the club at the expiration of his contract.